-Apply toilet cleaner to the underside of the toilet rim, all around the inside of the bowl, and around the insides of the toilet tank.
+Apply toilet cleaner or some hydrogen peroxide to the underside of the toilet rim, all around the inside of the bowl, and around the insides of the toilet tank.
 Leave the tank lid off and the toilet seat up.

 Shower and Tub Cleaner

-Apply the shower and tub cleaner to the sink, showerhead, shower walls, tub walls, and around the base of the toilet.
+Apply the shower and tub cleaner or straight hydrogen peroxide to the sink, showerhead, shower walls, tub walls, and around the base of the toilet.